 -

-An independent evaluation may be conducted by any mental health professional who will provide a detailed report that includes an analysis of the individual in question.
+An independent evaluation can be conducted by a mental health professional.
+It provides a detailed report that includes an analysis of the individual’s mental state.

 A psychological evaluation may be conducted by a psychologist who will examine the individual in question and provide a detailed report that includes an analysis of their psychological condition.
 This may also include administering one or more psychological tests.